JetBrains/compose-multiplatform/tutorials/Image_And_Icons_Manipulations/README.md

 ## Loading images from device storage or network asynchronously

 To load an image stored in the device memory (or from network) you can use `loadImageBitmap`, `loadSvgPainter` or `loadXmlImageVector`.
-The example below shows how to use them to load an image asynchronously.
+The example below shows how to load images from `composableResources/files` and use them to load an image asynchronously.

 ```kotlin
 import androidx.compose.foundation.Image